Nico Perrone

-Nico Perrone (born April 27, 1935) is an Italian essayist, historian and journalist.
+Nico Perrone (27 April 1935 – 19 September 2026) was an Italian essayist, historian and journalist.
 He firstly discovered papers on the plot for killing Enrico Mattei, the Italian state tycoon for oil in the 1950s.

-He is the author of twenty books, and some fifty shorter essays published in Italy, Denmark and the USA.
-He is the author also of a thousand leading articles and other contributions to Italian and Swiss newspapers.
+Perrone was the author of twenty books, and some fifty shorter essays published in Italy, Denmark and the USA.
+He was also the author of approximately a thousand leading articles and other contributions to Italian and Swiss newspapers.